uccser/cs-unplugged/docs/source/developer/website_design.rst

 - We plan to use Bootstrap 4 for the underlying framework for responsive design.
 - We use SCSS for style sheets where possible.
+- We wrap translatable strings in {% trans %} or {% blocktrans trimmed %} tags.
 - We use the `django-bootstrap-breadcrumbs`_ package for breadcrumbs on the website.